samodom/UIKitSwagger/Docs/AutoLayout.md

 ```swift
 view.clearConstraints()
 ```

-### Activation Functions
+### Constraint Activation

 Convenience methods for activating and deactivating constraints:

  - `activate()`
  - `deactivate()`

-Similar to constraint application, one should be able to activate or deactivate multiple constraints in a single statement using a variadic list or array of constraints:
+Activate or deactivate multiple constraints in a single statement using a variadic list or array of constraints:

  - `ActivateConstraints(...)`
  - `DeactivateConstraints(...)`